PortalHubYT/bedrock/README.md

 # Template 1.20.2 Minecraft Server

 This is an automated repository that automatically uploads a **template 1.20.2 minecraft server** to the GitHub Container Registry.
-It it hosted at `ghcr.io/portalhubyt/mcserv`.
+It it hosted at `ghcr.io/portalhubyt/template_server:(tag)`.
 Anytime there are modifications made to the server folder of the repository, the image will be updated and uploaded to reflect the changes.

 # Usage:
 - Fetch the image
 ```
-docker pull ghcr.io/portalhubyt/mcserv
+docker pull ghcr.io/portalhubyt/template_server:flat
 ```

-- Run the image
+- Run the image (default/classic/flat/void - refer to profile.yml)
 ```
-docker run --name minecraft_server -d --pull=always -e EULA=TRUE -p 25565:25565 ghcr.io/portalhubyt/mcserv
+docker run -d -it -p 25565:25565 ghcr.io/portalhubyt/template_server:flat
 ```
 ---
 Mandatory options: